prxshetty/AI-BlogBot/README.md

 # Blog Bot with AI Paraphraser
-Paraphrases the content from API or website using BeautifulSoup using pegasus.
+Paraphrases the content using pegasus from API or website using BeautifulSoup.

 ### Dependencies
 - BeautifulSoup